NethercraftMC5608/Project-Gutenberg-ebook-downloader/README.md

 # Project-Gutenberg-all-ebook-downloader
-downloads all 60000+ ebooks from Project Gutenberg
+Downloads all 60000+ ebooks from Project Gutenberg's Database.

 NOTE: everyone knows that a shitty programmer, has shitty code. and i am that programmer.